ajeyamk/icycle/README.md

 The project is AWS ready and can be deployed in minutes.

-The project is also ready for scrapy, haystack, mongodb and celery.
-These can be configured in minutes as well.

-Look at Swagger docs for API details at /api/#/

-### Posts App
-A sample app for reference, which covers all the major aspects of Django development.

 #### Structure
 * **models.py:** Where all models live.
 * **serializers.py:** Django Rest Framework serializers.